Skellington-Closet/slack-mock/README.md

   - `client` A reference to the websocket client that received the payload.
   - `rawMessage` The original String message received by the RTM API.
 Good for troubleshooting.

 ---

 ### `instance.slashCommands` (Slash Commands)

-The `slashCommands` object mocks sending payloads from a Slack Slash Command to your Slack App.
+The `slashCommands` object mocks sending and receiving payloads from a Slack Slash Command to your Slack App.

-- `send`: `function(targetUrl, body)` Sends a payload from a Slash Command to your Slack App target URL.
+- `send`: `function(targetUrl, body)` Sends an HTTP request from a Slash Command to your Slack App target URL.
 The body will include a `response_url` parameter Returns an immediately resolved Promise for easy chaining.

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon